My Paralysis Journey

 The Wisdom That Emerged

-Through this journey, I developed seven stages of recovery that guided me from my initial hospital stay through the years that followed.
+After going through all this, I figured out there are seven stages of recovery that guided me from my initial hospital stay through the years that followed.
 These stages have become a roadmap not just for myself, but for others navigating similar terrain.

-I've learned that empowerment comes from within.
+Here's what I've learned: empowerment comes from within.
 No one can heal us but ourselves.
 My recovery journey has been largely about this self-empowerment—taking small steps that open new doors of possibility.
 I stand before you as living proof of this truth.

 Reaching Out

 If you find yourself in a similar place—whether it's GBS, another condition, or trauma that has disconnected you from your body—know that you're not alone.
 Even when my articles and programs don't provide what you need, I encourage you to seek professional support without shame.
-Beyond medication, numerous approaches to trauma healing exist, and I'm happy to share these resources when you join our community.
+There are so many approaches to trauma healing beyond medication, and I'm happy to share these resources when you join our community.

 I believe in your capacity to heal, even when that healing looks different than you imagined.
 Recovery isn't about returning to who you were before—it's about discovering who you can become.